 The Trust remains the only organization qualified to administer the Oregon Standard.
 To date, all regulated utilities have chosen the third option, giving The Trust funding to mitigate their carbon pollution through projects that avoid, sequester, or displace carbon dioxide on their behalf.

-Since its inception, The Trust has committed to purchase over $34 million in carbon ﬁnancing for greenhouse gas emission reduction projects.
+Since its inception, The Trust has committed to purchase $36.4 million in carbon ﬁnancing for greenhouse gas emission reduction projects.
 The cornerstone of our business—delivering on the Oregon Standard—has built a strong legacy of innovation that delivers results for our compliance partners and the environment year after year.

 The majority of our projects and programs are locally focused, enabling The Trust to grow strong grassroots support for climate action.
 In fact, 55% of the money we invest on behalf of utilities stays in Oregon.
 Additionally, our Oregon-based projects are from diverse sectors, including transportation, renewable energy, forestry, livestock digesters, energy efficiency, and landfill & waste.

 Beyond administering the Oregon Standard, The Trust has also been successful at managing carbon acquisitions for multiple special purpose programs in Oregon, Washington, Colorado, Montana, California, and Massachusetts; each providing exceptional benefits to our partners.
-Through NW Natural’s successful voluntary offset program, Smart Energy, The Trust has committed over $4.1 million in carbon finance to ten methane energy utilization projects, anticipated to deliver approximately 492,409 carbon offsets for the program.
+Through NW Natural’s successful voluntary offset program, Smart Energy, The Trust has committed approximately $4.5 million in carbon finance to eleven methane energy utilization projects, anticipated to deliver 560,037 carbon offsets for the program.